rackerlabs/rackspace-how-to/content/office-365/getting-started-with-office-365.md

 3. Learn how to monitor your account's [billing activity](/how-to/view-invoice-history-cloud-office-control-panel/) to ensure that resources are allocated efficiently.

-4. Secure your Office 365&reg; administrator account by [enabling multi-factor authentication](/how-to/manage-multi-factor-authentication-for-users-in-office-365/).
+4. Secure your Office 365 administrator account by [enabling multi-factor authentication](/how-to/manage-multi-factor-authentication-for-users-in-office-365/).

-#### Add and verify your domain
+### Add and verify your domain

 You are now ready to add your domain to Office 365.
 Use [this guide to add and verify your domain](/how-to/add-a-domain-in-office-365/) to begin using it with Office 365.

-#### Creating users and assigning licenses
+### Create users and assign licenses

 Your account is now ready for you to create users and assign licenses.
 Before your email data can be migrated and your users can begin using their new email solution, you need to create their user accounts and assign them licenses.
-Listed below are resources with short instructions for creating users in Office 365.
+Use the following resource that has short instructions for creating users in Office 365.

   - [Add a license and assign it to a user](/how-to/add-an-office-365-license/)

-#### Migrate your email
+### Migrate your email

 If you do not have a roadmap to follow from start to finish, migrating email data can be tedious.
 Our migration process offers many useful tools as well as robust instructions to make the transition as quick as possible.
 See our comprehensive guide on Rackspace Office 365 [migration services](/how-to/email-migration-services/) to see which plan is your best fit.

-#### Manage and secure user accounts
+### Manage and secure user accounts

-To protect your organizations data, we recommend all user accounts be configured to use multi-factor authentication.
-See, [Manage multi-factor authentication for users in Office 365](/how-to/manage-multi-factor-authentication-for-users-in-office-365/).
+To protect your organization's data, we recommend that you configure all user accounts to use multi-factor authentication.
+See  [Manage multi-factor authentication for users in Office 365](/how-to/manage-multi-factor-authentication-for-users-in-office-365/).

-#### Configure your domain to receive email
+### Configure your domain to receive email

-After creating your users, configure your domain to use your Office 365 services.
+After creating your users, configure your domain to use your Office 365 service.
 This process can seem intimidating, but users of all technical levels can accomplish it by using our step-by-step instructions.
 The steps in the article, [Set up DNS records for Office 365](/how-to/configure-dns-for-office-365-services/), set you up for a successful email host transition.

-#### Configure desktop and mobile devices
+### Configure desktop and mobile devices

-When your email migration has completed, and your users are ready to start receiving email to their desktop and mobile email clients, they can find detailed instructions for many of the most popular devices by using our [Email Help Tool](https://emailhelp.rackspace.com).
-This tool walks the user through an interactive portal that asks a series of questions that leads them to their device-specific email configuration instructions.
+After your email migration has completed, and your users are ready to start receiving email to their desktop and mobile email clients, they can find detailed instructions for many of the most popular devices by using our [Email Help Tool](https://emailhelp.rackspace.com).
+This tool walks the user through an interactive portal that asks a series of questions that lead them to their device-specific email configuration instructions.
 To use the tool, they navigate to [emailhelp.rackspace.com](https://emailhelp.rackspace.com) and log in by using their Office 365 email address and password.